MVPStudio/standard-wordpress/README.md

 Note that this is a normal configuration file except that the `namespace` is given as `{{ namespace }}`.
 This will be replaced by the actual namespace when the [setup script](#setup-script.py) is run.

+The available handlebars variables are:
+TODO: finish this!

 # Setup Script